 Emotions are contagious, and it is important to acknowledge with employees these are challenging times, and recognise the unpleasantness felt, but do not allow it to unhinge you.
-Practising non-judgmental awareness of your emotions enables you to accept them and skillfully lead.
+Practising non-judgmental awareness of your emotions enables you to accept them and skilfully lead.
 Acknowledging the difficulties frees you from them driving your behaviours.
 Practising non-judgmental awareness of emotions allows you to make decisions with clarity.

 The end game in the current pandemic for our country is to flatten the curve.
 Current actions by An Taoiseach, are being embraced by the population as a whole.
 Leo Vradadkar T.D.’s ability to demonstrate a high degree of emotional control which conveys clarity and confidence about his decisions is helping to secure buy-in and mange this crisis with authority.